 Traditional Nursing B.S.
 Program

-As a student at the Wegmans School of Nursing, you will be trained to provide exceptional patient care.
+As a student at the Wegmans School of Nursing, you will be trained to provide exceptional patient/family-centered care.

-With clinical experiences throughout the Rochester region and opportunities to participate in health care missions trips abroad, you'll gain hands-on practice in a variety of real-world settings.
+With clinical experiences throughout the Rochester region and opportunities to participate in health care mission trips abroad, you will gain hands-on practice in a variety of real-world settings.

 Nursing B.S.
 Curriculum

-Fisher's Nursing curriculum is grounded in both the knowledge of the discipline of nursing and the science of evidenced-based practice.
+Fisher's nursing curriculum at the Wegmans School of Nursing is grounded in both the knowledge of the discipline of nursing and the science of evidence-based practice.

-After being admitted to the Nursing program in your junior year, you’ll engage in the study/practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care including community, adult, child, psychiatric, and women's health.
+During the clinical portion of the program, you’ll engage in the study and practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care.

 The program culminates in a precepted clinical role transition course in the last semester of your senior year.

 Nurses are in high demand.
-After graduation, you will be equipped for an entry-level nursing role in any of the numerous local, national, and international health care opportunities available.
+After graduation, you will be equipped for an entry-level generalist practice nursing role in any of the numerous local, national, and international health care opportunities available.

-You will be prepared to engage in nursing practice that is ethical, responsible, accountable, holistic, technologically competent, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.
+You will be prepared to engage in nursing practice that is responsible, accountable, safe, ethical, holistic, technologically advanced, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.

-Students and faculty from Fisher's Wegmans School of Nursing are making a difference in the lives and health of impoverished Kenyans.
+Students and faculty from the Wegmans School of Nursing are making a difference in the lives of impoverished Kenyans. » Watch the video